stameser/kaggle-hm/docs/data_dict/articles.md

-Total number of items 105,542
+Total number of items 105,542.
+What we don't know:
+- are there any other items?
+- release date for items? when it was for sale, when it was on sale?

 | name                         | type   | description                                                                                              |
 |------------------------------|--------|----------------------------------------------------------------------------------------------------------|